 chronic fatigue syndrome and can make your symptoms worse.
 Like any medical

 illness, depression needs to be treated.
-If you have CFS and are depressed,
+If you have CFS and feel depressed,

 pain and stress, ease muscle tension, help you feel better and healthier, and

 There are many unproven treatments for CFS.
 Some of the more popular ones include: